PoisotLab/MS_network_els/els_networks.md

 compared to simple species lists.
 As such, ecological networks are a powerful tool to shed new light on the processes underlying species distribution [@caze16tsc].
-Until recently, the prevailing idea was that at large scales, the role of biotic interactions was very small compared to that of abiotic conditions, and thought to only be important locally [@pear03pic; @boul12adb].
+Until recently, the prevailing idea was that at large scales, the role of biotic interactions on distribution is very small compared to that of abiotic conditions, and as such is important only locally [@pear03pic; @boul12adb].
-Empirical observations of species-environment relationship are then used to understand species physiological tolerance to environmental conditions and potentially predict their range under different scenarios of climate change [e.g. @arau06cwd].
+Empirical observations of species-environment relationship are used to approximate species physiological tolerance to environmental conditions and potentially predict their range under different scenarios of climate change [e.g. @arau06cwd].
 While these climate envelope models provide a useful approximation of species potential distribution [@pear02sse], there is mounting evidences that biotic interactions -- both positive and negative -- play a critical role in shaping communities not only at local scales [@boul12adb], but also at macroecological scales [@davi98isr; @arau07ibi; @gote10mss; @heik07bii;
 @arau11usc].

-So far, the role of interactions in shaping species distribution is mainly estimated from co-occurrence data, used to build joint species distribution models (JSDM) [@poll14ucm].
+It was proposed the role of interactions in shaping species distribution could be approximated from co-occurrence data (Araujo2011).
+This approach is particularly popular to reconstruct microbial interaction networks (e.g. REF).
+More recently, joint species distribution models (JSDM) were developed to account simultaneously for the effect of the environment and co-distribution  [@poll14ucm].
 But there are limitations to this approach.
 For instance, it does not allow to distinguish between co-occurrence caused by biotic interactions and correlated responses to unmeasured environmental variables [@poll14ucm].
 Conversely, the lack of association between species is no evidence of absence of interaction [@caze16tsc].
-To move from empirical-based species distribution models (SDM) toward theory-driven SDM, further work is needed.
+Further work is therefore needed to move from correlative species distribution models (SDM) toward more theoretically sound models.
 In particular, developing methods allowing to include prior information about the underlying ecological network when building (J)SDM could help sheding light on the the fundamental processes underlying species distribution and thus making more accurate predictions [@caze16tsc].